mayank-nebula/LG-Chatbot/README.md

         logging.error(f"An error occurred: {e}")
         return False

 def ingest_files(files_metadata, deliverables_list_metadata):
+    """
+    Processes and ingests various file types (PDF, PPT, DOC, DOCX) from a specific folder.

+    Parameters:
+    - files_metadata (dict): Metadata related to the files to be ingested.
+    - deliverables_list_metadata (dict): Metadata related to the deliverables list.

+    The function handles the ingestion process by checking the file type, converting DOC/DOCX files to PDF, and utilizing specific ingestion functions for each file type.
+    Failed files are logged and recorded in a CSV file.
+    """
     current_folder = os.getcwd()
     parent_folder = os.path.dirname(current_folder)
     files_to_ingest_folder = os.path.join(parent_folder, current_folder, "files_to_ingest")